RayHightower/RayHightower.com/_posts/2019-03-20-nvidia-jetson-nano-128-gpu-cores.markdown

 ---

 <img src="/images/nvidia-jetson-nano-developer-kit.jpg" width="600" align="center" alt="Screenshot: Nvidia Jetson Nano Developer Kit" title="Screenshot: Nvidia Jetson Nano Developer Kit" />

+The Nvidia Jetson Nano features four ARM cores and 128 GPU cores.
+Makers of the board are on a mission to bring AI to everyone.

 The Nvidia Jetson Nano is a full Linux computer, as shown in the above screenshot.